ContextPilot: Fast Long-Context Inference via Context Reuse: Design Overview

+Prior work treats accuracy (e.g., context graphs, agentic memory) and system performance (exact prefix caching) in isolation. \textsc{ContextPilot} uniquely bridges this gap through three contributions: (1)~a context index with a novel distance function that actively aligns documents with the prefix cache to maximize reuse---converting cache misses into hits that prior systems cannot achieve; (2)~succinct context annotations that allow LLMs to recover semantic priority despite aligning; and (3)~multi-turn context traversal that identifies and deduplicates previously memorized documents, reducing prefill overhead especially under model context length constraints.
+This co-design enables simultaneous gains in efficiency and quality that neither approach achieves alone.

-\textsc{RAGBoost} realizes the three design opportunities above, achieving \emph{accuracy-preserving context reuse}.
-It features a clean, minimal interface compatible with common retrieval modules (e.g., FAISS and ElasticSearch) and inference engines (e.g., SGLang and vLLM), enabling rapid and broad deployment.
-Specifically, \textsc{RAGBoost} takes user prompts and their retrieved results, updates the context to enable effective reuse, and then passes the updated context to the inference engine for processing.
+\textsc{ContextPilot} realizes the three design opportunities above, achieving \emph{context reuse with negligible accuracy loss}.
+It features a clean, minimal interface compatible with common retrieval modules (e.g., FAISS and ElasticSearch), AI memory layer stores (e.g., Mem0), and inference engines (e.g., SGLang and vLLM), requiring only request ID tracking in the prefix cache of each engine without affecting existing functionality, enabling rapid deployment.
+Specifically, \textsc{ContextPilot} takes user prompts and their context blocks (retrieved documents, chunks, or memories), updates the context to enable effective reuse, and then passes the updated context to the inference engine for processing.

-\autoref{fig:system-overview} illustrates the key components in \textsc{RAGBoost}.
-The \emph{context index} continuously tracks KV-cache generation and eviction within the prefix cache, recording which KV caches are stored and exposing efficient search and traversal operations to facilitate context reuse.
-Building on this index, the \emph{context ordering mechanism} reorders documents to align prefixes and schedules prefix-sharing contexts consecutively to maximize cache hits, while \emph{order hints} preserve the original retrieval ranking to maintain accuracy.
-Finally, the \emph{context de-duplication mechanism} removes redundant documents in multi-turn conversations.
-Guided by the index, it detects cross-turn duplicates and injects \emph{location hints} directing the LLM to prior content, eliminating redundant prefilling while preserving reasoning quality.
+\autoref{fig:system-overview} illustrates the key components in \textsc{ContextPilot}: a \emph{context index} that tracks prefix-cache state, a \emph{context alignment mechanism} that aligns and schedules context blocks with the prefix cache for maximum cache hits, and a \emph{context de-duplication mechanism} that removes redundant blocks across multi-turn conversations.
 The following sections describe each component in detail.